 Also, if your theme or plugin developer does not issue a theme update in anticipation of a WordPress update, it is possible for your theme to break.
 (Which is why I don’t like free themes nor do I care much for custom themes.)

 I would rather see people use a strongly supported framework like Genesis with a StudioPress child theme that is slightly modified for colors etc. using CSS or the Genesis Design Palette Pro plugin)

 Aside from the whole breakage thing – if you don’t keep your site updated you are making it more susceptible to hackers.

-Some hosting plans like those offered by SiteGround include a regular backup of your WordPress site.
+Some hosting plans like the include a regular backup of your self hosted WordPress site.

 YOU need to know whether